russom/CarND-Capstone/Capstone_writeup.md

 ### _Waypoint Updater_
 The content from Udacity's classroom can be found [here](https://www.youtube.com/watch?time_continue=1&v=6GIFyUzhaQo&feature=emb_logo) and [here](https://www.youtube.com/watch?v=2tDrj8KjIL4&feature=emb_logo).

-* This node publishes a list of **100** waypoints at **50** Hz.
-The number of waypoints has been changed with respect to what provided initially, to allow reliable execution against the characteristics of the system used for testing (Docker installation on 2017 MacBook Pro, 3.1 GHz, 16 GB RAM).
+* This [node](./ros/src/waypoint_updater) publishes a list of waypoints at a given frequency.
+The number of waypoints and the frequency have been changed with respect to what provided initially, to allow reliable execution against the characteristics of the system used for testing (Docker installation on 2017 MacBook Pro, 3.1 GHz, 16 GB RAM).
+The actual values depend from the use case and situation:
+  * In case of NO traffic lights detection I could run up to a list of **100** waypoints updated at **50** Hz.
+  * In case of traffic lights detection enabled (i.e. camera enabled in the sim), these numbers had to be reduced to **70** waypoints at **30** Hz
-* Every 1/50th of second the node will:
+* At every updatethe node will:
   * Identify the closest amongst the base waypoints;
   * Identify the farthest waypoint based on the index of the closest and the number of waypoints to publish;
   * Verify wehther or not a stop line is located between the closest and farthest waypoint;